X65/x65.github.io/_posts/2024-05-29-hires-mode.md

 ![The Mill by Veto, converted to X65](/media/2024-05-29_the-mill-veto.jpeg)

 As you can see, X65 is now capable of perfectly replicating Commodore 64 HiRes graphics mode.
-(The difference between X65 palette of 128 colours and 16 colours of C64 is unnoticeable.)
+(The difference between X65 palette of 128 colors and 16 colors of C64 is unnoticeable.)